pavansaini596/laravel-idempotent-webhooks/README.md

 ## Why?

-At [Flebo.in](https://pavansaini.com/case-study/flebo.html) (a multi-lab pathology aggregator on SpiceJet) we kept seeing the same pattern:
+While working on a transaction-heavy healthcare aggregator, I kept seeing the same pattern:

 - Payment gateway webhook fires.
 - Our controller is a few ms too slow to ACK.
 - Gateway retries.
 Then retries again.
 - We process the payment three times.
-Wallet is now off by ₹1,498.
+The wallet is now off by ₹1,498.

-The fix isn't "be faster".
+The fix isn't &ldquo;be faster&rdquo;.
 The fix is: **remember what you already did and refuse to do it again**.

-This package is a cleaned-up extract of that pattern, designed to be dropped into any Laravel app in under five minutes.
+This package is a cleaned-up extract of that pattern, designed to drop into any Laravel app in under five minutes.

 ---